Kenosha County Executive Jim Kreuser today is announcing this year’s Household Hazardous Waste Program.

 “The Kenosha County Household Hazardous Waste Program is a FREE program and a great opportunity for Kenosha residents to dispose of their household hazardous waste in an environmentally friendly way,” Kreuser said.

-As in 2014, e-waste (electronic waste) and refrigerant waste (items containing freon) will also be accepted again this year.
+As in 2015, e-waste (electronic waste) and refrigerant waste (items containing freon) will also be accepted this year.